YasnaRezvani/Sudoku-Solver/README.md

 # Sudoku Solver and Generator

 This program solves user-inputted Sudoku puzzles and generates random unsolved Sudoku puzzles for the user to test out.
-The main compenent is a backtracking algorithm to efficiently solve any Sudoku grid.
+The main component is a backtracking algorithm to efficiently solve any Sudoku grid.

 ## How to Use